UWC Maastricht is a state-subsidized Dutch International School, offering an English language education to over 900 students from 100+ nationalities.

 Students will be placed in year groups guided by the age-bands established by the Dutch Education law.

-In addition to our day student population, UWC Maastricht has a 2-year residential programme for students aged 16-18.
-Students who wish to be considered for a competitive scholarship to this programme should apply via the UWC National Committee selection process.
-Further information can be found at: uwc.org
+In addition to our day student population, UWC Maastricht has a 2-year residential IB Diploma Programme for students aged 16-18.
+Students should contact www.uwc.org to apply via:

 Admissions must be in line with the Dutch law on International Education.
 A student can apply if they qualify under one of the following conditions:

-- The student has the Dutch nationality but one of the parents/guardians will be employed outside of the Netherlands within the next two years and the student will accompany him/her.
+The student has the Dutch nationality but one of the parents/guardians will be employed outside of the Netherlands within the next two years and the student will accompany him/her.
+Proof to be provided.

-- The student has the Dutch nationality and has attended Dutch schools but would like to undertake the International Baccalaureate Diploma Programme.
+The student has the Dutch nationality and has attended Dutch schools but would like to undertake the International Baccalaureate Diploma Programme.
+The student has a HAVO diploma or a certificate of promotion to year 5 of VWO.

 A complete application includes the following items for each student:

-- For Secondary students only, an online test is required.
-Please email to schedule an appointment.
+For Secondary students only, an online test is required.
+You will be contacted by Admissions to schedule an appointment.

-Please pay this fee by bank transfer to: United World College Maastricht.
+Please pay this fee by bank transfer to: United World College Maastricht, clearly marked ‘Application Fee’ with your child(ren)’s name(s).

 BANK ACCOUNT DETAILS: UWC Maastricht